umair-akb/developer.sketch.com/_actions/CopyCloudDocumentLink.md

 ---
 title: CopyCloudDocumentLink
-summary: work in progress
+summary:
 ---

-Work In Progress

-Documentation for the CopyCloudDocumentLink action will appear here.
+No details available for `CopyCloudDocumentLink`.